Sunday, September 8, 2024

 The Context (Context is king!)

-The Letter to the Corinthians are occasional letters.
-These letters deal with pastoral issues in the church.
-Some of "Chloe's people” have reported to Paul on troubles in Corinth and Paul has received at least one other letter from Corinth, and perhaps another delegation has come seeking advice.
+The letters to the Corinthians are occasional letters dealing with pastoral issues in the church.
+Some of "Chloe's people” have reported to Paul on troubles in Corinth, and Paul has received at least one other letter from Corinth.
+Perhaps another delegation has come seeking advice.

 Don Carson writes,

-When students of the Bible speak of Paul’s letters as “occasional,” they do not mean that they were infrequent or sporadic.
-They mean, rather, that in most cases they were written on specific “occasions,” perhaps to combat a particular error (as in Galatians), or to ask someone for something specific (as in Philemon), or to respond to a church’s questions (as in large parts of 1 Corinthians).
+When students of the Bible speak of Paul’s letters as “occasional,” they do not mean that they are infrequent or sporadic.
+They mean, instead, that in most cases, they were written on specific “occasions,” perhaps to combat a particular error (as in Galatians), or to ask someone for something specific (as in Philemon), or to respond to a church’s questions (as in large parts of 1 Corinthians).

-The civic context is this: In Corinth there we many pagan temples that celebrating temple prostitution, debauchery and drunkenness.
-There we many trade guilds in Corinth and the business owners would sponsor feasts at the temples and to which the working-class members of the guilds were invited.
-However, there would be no socialising between rich and poor in the pagan temples.
-Often the sponsors of the festival would engage in gluttony and many would have too much wine, while the working class would get the scraps and the dregs.
-The Corinthian temple orgies were well known in the Roman Empire of the day.
+The civic context is this: In Corinth, there were many pagan temples that celebrated temple prostitution, debauchery and drunkenness.
+There were many trade guilds in Corinth, and the business owners would sponsor feasts at the temples, to which the working-class members of the guilds were invited.
+However, there would be no socializing between rich and poor in the pagan temples.
+Often, the sponsors of the festival would engage in gluttony, and many would have too much wine while the working class would get the scraps and the dregs.
+The Corinthian temple orgies were well-known in the Roman Empire of the day.
 To live a completely sensuous life of immorality was commonly known as “to Corinthianize!”
 Some of these practices seems to have infiltrated the church.

 The early churches met in the homes of the rich.
-These homes had open walled courtyards that often could easily accommodate 50 or 60 members of the church for worship.
-The dining room, the triclinium would only accommodate 10 or 12.
-It seems that the rich would sponsor the festive meal, but that the would not wait for the lower class to be finished work for the day (Christians didn’t get Lord’s Day rest till Constantine!).
+These homes had open-walled courtyards that often could easily accommodate 50 or 60 members of the church for worship.
+The dining room, the triclinium, would only accommodate 10 or 12.
+It seems that the rich would sponsor the festive meal, but they would not wait for the lower class to finish work for the day (Christians didn’t get Lord’s Day rest till Constantine!).
 By the time the day laborers and slaves showed up for worship, the rich had eaten all the food, and some had had to much wine!
-In Corinth the rich are not waiting for the poor to arrive and are getting drunk and overindulging while some people are going hungry.
+In Corinth, the rich are not waiting for the poor to arrive and are getting drunk and overindulging while some people are going hungry.

 But the old covenant in the blood of bulls and goats was insufficient to take away sin, so Jesus instituted a New Covenant in his own blood.

-And that New Covenant has restored our fractured relationship with God.
+And that the New Covenant has restored our fractured relationship with God.

 This parallels Exodus 24:8-11, where immediately after the Lord confirms his covenant with the sprinkling of blood of the covenant, Moses & Aaron, Nadab & Abihu, and 70 Elders eat and drink in the presence of God.
 They were invited into the hospitality of God.

-In Exodus 24 we read: that Moses then took the blood, sprinkled it on the people and said, “This is the blood of the covenant that the Lord has made with you in accordance with all these words.”9 Moses and Aaron, Nadab and Abihu, and the seventy elders of Israel went up 10 and saw the God of Israel.
+In Exodus 24, we read that Moses then took the blood, sprinkled it on the people and said, “This is the blood of the covenant that the Lord has made with you in accordance with all these words" Moses and Aaron, Nadab and Abihu, and the seventy elders of Israel went up and saw the God of Israel.
 Under his feet was something like a pavement made of lapis lazuli, as bright blue as the sky.
-11 But God did not raise his hand against these leaders of the Israelites; they saw God, and they ate and drank.
+But God did not raise his hand against these leaders of the Israelites; they saw God, and they ate and drank.

-The Apostle in his grief over division in the church enjoins the Corinthian ‘saints’ (see1:2) to self examination (11:28-34).
-We should note however, that this passage when it is quoted in Eucharistic liturgies is often lifted out of its context.
+In his grief over division in the church, the Apostle enjoins the Corinthian ‘saints’ (see1:2) to self-examination (11:28-34).
+However, We should note that this passage, when quoted in Eucharistic liturgies, is often lifted out of its context.
 The context is Paul’s insistence on the unity of the body of Christ.

 Are the members of the church shaming others by denying them participation in LS?

-Because some in Corinth did not “discern the body” and thus they became guilty of “The body and blood of the Lord” (In other words, as the apostle to the Hebrews writes in 6:6 and 10:29;guilty of trampling the Son of God underfoot (10:29), and crucifying him all over again (6:6).)
+Some in Corinth did not “discern the body,” and thus, they became guilty of “The body and blood of the Lord.”
+(In other words, as the apostle to the Hebrews writes in 6:6 and 10:29, they became guilty of trampling the Son of God underfoot (10:29) and crucifying him all over again (6:6).)

 True self-examination consists of: